afischerdev/brouter-profile/brouter_one/readme.md

 ```

 This shows also a problem on using this variables.
-The variable has to be controlled if they comes with a value.
+The variable has to be controlled if it comes with a value or not.
 Otherwise if delivers -1 as result and can produce wrong results.
 The WaterwayModel/WaterwayPath class are helper classes and can be used to collect e.g. litre per hour.

+An other problem is the definition for 'boat_height'.
+It is s fix value in the profile, but needs an update for an individual value of the user.
+This should be a change for BRouter too.
+In BRouter-web this is done by %boat_height%.

 Changes on the original for RoutingContext, BExpression and BExpressionContext